 All right.

-Everything we predicted and said and reported from early in in 2017 has now been proven true, and it's worse than we thought.
+Everything we predicted and said and reported from early in 2017 has now been proven true, and it's worse than we thought.

-And the only one seeming to get to the bottom of this is Durham, committed to getting to the bottom of it, is Durham and the attorney general Bill Barr.
+And the only one seeming to get to the bottom of this is Durham committed to getting to the bottom of it is Durham and the Attorney General Bill Barr.

 Yeah, no, there's no doubt.